lydialawli/seakoala.io/docs/writings/conflictResolutionNVC.md

 - Underneath every action we do, there is a need.

-- Each individual has its preferred form of showing gracefulness and appreciation.
+- Each individual has their preferred form of showing gracefulness and appreciation.
 If others do not show the same way you do, it **does not mean that they value you less**.

 - Let everyone be however they want to be; there is **no point in judging or evaluating someone** if you trully want to understand them.